Kotlin/dataframe/docs/StardustDocs/topics/write.md

 [//]: # (title: Write)
 <!---IMPORT org.jetbrains.kotlinx.dataframe.samples.api.Write-->

-`DataFrame` can be saved into CSV, TSV, JSON, XLS and XLSX, Apache Arrow formats.
+`DataFrame` instances can be saved in the following formats: CSV, TSV, JSON, XLS(X) and Apache Arrow.

 ### Writing to CSV